noi-techpark/odh-docs/source/guidelines/platform.rst

 Currently, the |odh| team uses Amazon Web Services for Tomcat hosting, in particular the managed service known as `Elastic Beanstalk`.
-While there is no hard dependency on this provider -that could be changed at any point in the future, some architectural choices in Elastic Beanstalk have shaped the way the |odh| teams thinks about how web applications should be engineered.
+While there is no hard dependency on this provider -that could be changed at any point in the future, the architectural design of Elastic Beanstalk has partly modelled/shaped the engineering choices of the |odh| team in the design of its web application.

 First and foremost, servers are considered volatile.
 This means a
 |odh| component running in Tomcat :strong:`can not expect` to see a